 - 1 cup all-purpose flour

-In a separate medium-size bowl, whisk together egg, milk, sugar, oil, and vanilla.
+- In a separate small bowl, whisk together the egg, milk, sugar, oil, and vanilla extract.

-Add the egg mixture to the flour mixture and mix together with a few light strokes just until the dry ingredients are moistened (Do not over mix), the batter should not be smooth.
+- Add the egg mixture to the flour mixture and mix together with a few light strokes just until the dry ingredients are moistened (do not over mix).
+The batter should not be smooth, it will be lumpy.

-Gently fold in the blueberries (if using frozen do not thaw out) into the batter.
+- Gently fold in the blueberries (if using frozen do not thaw them out) into the batter.